You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Pricing: Starts at $100/month for Cloud plans Best for: Agencies, ecommerce stores, and SaaS apps needing dedicated resources

-SiteGround runs its Cloud plans on Google Cloud and pairs them with a carefully tuned Nginx stack.
-Independent tests show response times around 96 ms, far faster than Cloudways and backed by a 100% uptime record across recent monitoring windows.
+SiteGround runs its Cloud plans on Google Cloud and pairs them with a tuned Nginx stack.
+Independent tests show response times around 96 ms, faster than Cloudways and backed by a 100% uptime record across recent monitoring windows.

 The entry Cloud plan includes 4 CPU cores, 8 GB RAM, and 5 GB of SSD storage.
 That storage number looks small, but SiteGround is positioned for performance-per-visit workloads, not static file dumping.
 Enterprise features include private DNS, a dedicated IP, white-label tools for client access, and collaborator accounts.